buffalojoec/swap-program/README.md

 If you're following this workshop **in an existing bootcamp**:

+1. In a _separate terminal_, start a local validator with `solana-test-validator`.
+We have multiple tests scripts, so `anchor test` will not work.
+We must use `anchor run test`.
-1. You will have to request assets be airdropped to your wallet from a bootcamp administrator
+2. You will have to request assets be airdropped to your wallet from a bootcamp administrator
     - This is for testing the swap program and for funding your swap program's Liquidity Pool after deployment
     - The mint addresses of each asset are fixed for the bootcamp, so creating your own with `create-assets.test.ts` will create new assets only compatible with your swap program and not with the rest of the bootcamp
-2. Deploy your swap program
+3. Deploy your swap program
-3. Request your swap program be funded
+4. Request your swap program be funded
-4. You will start with only Gold as an asset, and you can begin swapping for other assets once the pool is funded
+5. You will start with only Gold as an asset, and you can begin swapping for other assets once the pool is funded

 ---